TheBubbleworks/python-hcipy/README.md

+# This experiment is no longer being maintained, development focus has moved to the cross platform [bleson](https://github.com/TheCellule/python-bleson) library.

 # Bluetooth HCI Python library

 A pure Python module written using only the Python (2.x/3.x) standard library for interacting with the Bluetooth Host Controller Interface (HCI), e.g. for controlling Bluetooth LE hardware.